fbpx

 Who’s liable for a slip and fall accident?

-Essentially, if a property owner knows about unsafe conditions but fails to take any steps to rectify them, then they could be found negligent in a slip and fall claim.
+If a property owner knows about unsafe conditions but fails to take any steps to rectify them, then they could be found negligent in a slip and fall claim.

 • The victim was trespassing when the slip and fall occurred.